-No matter which quadrant our angle $\theta$ puts us in we can draw a triangle by dropping a perpendicular line segment to the x axis, keeping in mind that the values of x and y may be positive or negative, depending on the quadrant.
+No matter which quadrant our angle θ puts us in we can draw a triangle by dropping a perpendicular line segment to the x axis, keeping in mind that the values of x and y may be positive or pegative, depending on the cu of x and y may be positive or negative, depending on the quadrant.

-Additionally, if the angle $\theta$ puts us on an axis, we simply measure the radius as the x or y with the other value being 0, again ensuring we have appropriate signs on the coordinates based on the quadrant.
+Additionally, if the angle θ puts us on an axis, we simply measure the radius as the x or y with the other value being 0, again ensuring we have appropriate signs on the coordinates based on the quadrant.

 Triangles obtained from different radii will all be similar triangles, meaning corresponding sides scale proportionally.
-While the lengths of the sides may change, the ratios of the side lengths will always remain constant for any given angle.
+While the lengths of the sides may change, as we saw in the last section, the ratios of the side lengths will always remain constant for any given angle.

 To be able to refer to these ratios more easily, we will give them names.
-Since the ratios depend on the angle, we will write them as functions of the angle $\theta$ .
+Since the ratios depend on the angle, we will write them as functions of the angle θ .

 In this chapter, we will explore these functions using both circles and right triangles.
-In the next chapter we will take a closer look at the behavior and characteristics of the sine and cosine functions.
+In the next chapter, we will take a closer look at the behavior and characteristics of the sine and cosine functions.

-Example 1 The point (3, 4) is on the circle of radius 5 at some angle $\theta$ .
-Find $\cos(\theta)$ and $\sin(\theta)$ .
-Knowing the radius of the circle and coordinates of the point, we can evaluate the cosine and sine functions as the ratio of the sides. $\cos(\theta) = \frac{x}{r} = \frac{3}{5}$ $\sin(\theta) = \frac{y}{r} = \frac{4}{5}$
+The point (3, 4) is on the circle of radius 5 at some angle θ .
+Find $\cos(\theta)$ and $\sin(\theta)$.

+Knowing the radius of the circle and coordinates of the point, we can evaluate the cosine and sine functions as the ratio of the sides.

+$\cos(\theta) = \frac{x}{r} = \frac{3}{5} \qquad \qquad \sin(\theta) = \frac{y}{r} = \frac{4}{5}$